iobroker-community-adapters/ioBroker.tr-064/README.md

 ## Needed Settings in your Fritzbox:
 * You need to change the Login to "Use Username and password"
+  * The maximum relevant password length for FritzBox is 32 characters!
+FritzBox cuts the password silently in the UI.
+Please make sure to enter only the 32 relevant characters in the adapter configuration
 * Create a user and allow him to "control the Fritzbox and settings"
 * Enable Application Access (on Network tab).
 Click flow in german: Netzwerk ->Heimnetzfreigaben -> Zugriff für Anwendungen -> aktiviert
+* If you want to use the "ring" function you need to set additional settings (see below)

 ## Initial Creation
 This adapter was initially created by @soef at https://github.com/soef/ioBroker.tr-064 but not maintained any more, so we moved it to iobroker-community so that bugs could be fixed. thanks @soef for his work.